mistio/mist-ee/README.md

 ### LDAP and Active Directory (optional)
 Mist ΕΕ supports authentication over LDAP with LDAP and Active Directory (AD) servers.
 To configure LDAP authentication:
 First, log in Mist as administrator and note your Mist organization name.
-Then create the Mist teams that correspond to your LDAP or AD teams.
+Then create the Mist teams that correspond to your LDAP posixGroups or AD teams.
 For example, if you have a `dev` group in AD whose members need to access Mist, then create a `dev` team in Mist.
+For LDAP, if you have a `cn=dev,dc=my,dc=domain` posixGroup, note that it must have set the attribute `memberUid` for each member that needs access to Mist, create a team named `dev` in Mist.
 Now edit `./settings/settings.py` and add the proper configuration:

 ```
 LDAP_SETTINGS = {
     'SERVER': 'XXX.XXX.XXX.XXX',  # IP and FQDN will both work
-    'OU': 'users',  # For LDAP enter organizational unit type.
+    'OU': 'IT,Employee',  # For LDAP enter Organizational Unit name.
+For multiple OU's separate with a comma.
 For AD ignore.
     'DC': 'my.domain',  # Main domain of LDAP and AD servers
     'ORG_NAME': 'myMistOrg',  # Mist org name which will authenticate over LDAP
     'AD': True  # Set True when using AD.
 Set False for LDAP server.